 Preventing police harassment

-The only thing that can differentiate you from a fraudster when police ask you to identify yourself and you claim to be a businessman is your registered business.
+The only thing that can differentiate you from a fraudster when police ask you to identify yourself and you claim to be a businessman is your CAC business registration.

-At a point in time, most entrepreneurs have experienced police harassment in Nigeria.
+At a point in time, most entrepreneurs have experienced police brutality in Nigeria.

-Assuming you’re into online business, you might be regarded as an internet fraudster if it’s not registered.
+Assuming you’re into an online business, you might be regarded as an internet fraudster if the business isn’t registered.

-You can’t claim to have a legitimate business that fetches you so many fortunes and the business isn’t registered with CAC.
+You can’t claim to have a legitimate business that fetches you substantial fortune and the business isn’t registered with CAC.

-That is the belief of the police and you need to protect yourself against that.
+That is the belief of unscrupulous security officers and you need to protect yourself against that.

-So, to some large extent, registering your business name with CAC in Nigeria is regarded as one of the ways to avoid police brutality in Nigeria.
+So, to some large extent, registering your business name with CAC is regarded as one of the ways to avoid police brutality in Nigeria.

 Access to government loans

-Without registering your business with CAC, your business can’t qualify for government grants or financial support such as the anchor borrowers programme in Nigeria.
+Without registering your business with CAC, your business can’t qualify for government grants or financial support in Nigeria.

-Customer trust is very important and you must do everything to get it, most especially when dealing with new customers.
+Customer trust is very important and you must do everything to earn it, most especially when dealing with new customers.